anvlkv/a-nvlkv-xyz/content/contact-success.md

 +++
 title="The message was sent."
+template="result.html"
 +++

 # Thank you for reaching out!

+{% message(type="success") %}

 Your message was sent successfully.
-I'll get in touch as soon as possible and no later than in 72 hours.
+I'll get in touch as soon as possible and no later than in next 72 hours.

+{% end %}